bknowles/awesome-autism-devops/README.md

 ## :link: Other Awesome Autism resources

-- [Awesome Autism](https://github.com/aspergirl-git/awesome-autism/) -- when I first searched for "Awesome Autism Resources", I didn't find any of the normal "awesome" repos on github.
+- [Awesome Autism](https://github.com/aspergirl-git/awesome-autism/) -- When I first searched for "Awesome Autism Resources", I didn't find any of the normal "awesome" repos on github.
 But then I wasn't searching on Github.
 When I repeated that search on github, this was the first repo that was returned.
 And I've learned how to do better GitHub Formatted Markup from her example.
 So, thank you to @aspergergirl-git!
+- [Awesome Autism Tech](https://github.com/hbcondo/awesome-autism-tech) -- When you search for "Awesome Autism" on GitHub, this is the second repo that comes up.
+An interesting list of "... technologies related to Autism Spectrum Disorder".
+- [awesome-autism-movies-tv](https://github.com/aspergirl-git/awesome-autism-movies-tv) -- This comes up as the third repo on GitHub, and also from @aspergergirl-git.
+An interesting short list of movies and TV shows where one or more of the characters is on the spectrum.
+- [awesome-autism](https://github.com/all-the-data/awesome-autism) -- an interesting list of some actors and actresses that are confirmed to be on the spectrum.